Explore the beautiful north of Ireland with this fantastic one-week, small group tour!

 Traveling on a forgotten access road through a breathtaking Donegal valley and mountain pass, you’ll dodge sheep and mountain goats down to the Irish cultural hotspot of Glencolmcille.
 Famed for its Gaelic speaking community and early Christian standing stones, it is surrounded by megalithic tombs, incredible beaches and awe-inspiring landscapes.

 Onwards to the tip of the peninsula and a hidden cove enclosing an impossibly pretty beach.
 Enjoy sweeping views to Rathlin O’Birne Island, a bird sanctuary whose lighthouse was once the most powerful light in the world.
-Along the way you’ll stop for morning coffee and refreshments with a chance to peruse some of the great local crafts produced from Donegal artisans.
-After a fun-filled morning, you return in the afternoon to lovely Ardara for free time to relax, shop, and enjoy the delights of this lovely town.
+Along the way you’ll stop for refreshments with a chance to peruse some of the great local crafts produced from Donegal artisans.
+After a fun-filled day, you return to Ardara to enjoy the delights of this lovely town.

 Highlights: Boa Island Statues, Ancient Passage Tombs, Vibrant Dublin City

 Say farewell to festive Ardara as you head once more over the Irish / UK border to an island on Lough Erne.
 Here in a forgotten cemetery you’ll find strange pre-Christian stone figures whose enigmatic forms may be related to the Celtic goddess of war.
 Leaving the island you’ll hug the lakeshore to lunch in the wonderful town of Enniskillen.
-Placed strategically at the joining of upper and lower Lough Erne, this medieval town has great bars and cafés along the length of its vibrant main street, which changes its name six times!
+Placed strategically at the joining of upper and lower Lough Erne, this medieval town has great bars and cafés along the length of its vibrant main street.

 After exploring Enniskillen, you’ll head back over the border to the Republic and go to Sliabh Na Caillighe – the Hill of the Witch.
 Here you find one of Ireland’s greatest treasures, the Loughcrew Cairns – a range of ancient tombs rarely visited by foreigners.
 These ancient passage tombs were spiritual centers for Ireland's first farmers and are older than the Egyptian pyramids.
 Within the main tomb are astonishing carvings showing an alignment to the equinoxes making this tomb possibly the oldest celestial calendar on earth!